Macrometacorp/tutorial-fastly-compute-jsc8/README.md

     >
     > For authentication, this tutorial uses JSC8 client's login method for but you can provide API key generated using Macrometa GDN GUI as show above.

     **Note: Please note the passing `backend` paramerter in `agentOptions` is required.
-Value of `backend` will be your server backend name(line 3) in above section point 3.**
+Value of `backend` will be your server backend name(line 3) in above section point 3**

-2. Once you have created the jsC8 client, you will be able to use all the methods which will enable you read, write, manipulate data in Macrometa GDN.
+2. Once you have created the jsC8 client, you will be able to use all the methods which will enable you read, write, manipulate data in Macrometa GDN
     > Sample
     >
     > ```